 Over the past several years, both the U.S. and Canadian governments have mandated that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
-The recommended phase-out mandates are suppose to have the HVAC industry turn to a more earth friendly refrigerant with a technical label R410A.
+The recommended phase-out mandates are suppose to have the HVAC industry shift to a more earth friendly refrigerant with a technical label R410A.
 R410A has been verified to be safer for the environment.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?